Scarabaeus1031/NEXAH/FRAMEWORK/CORE_GEOMETRY/FIELD_AWARE_NAVIGATION_POLICY.md

 To:

-→ navigation inside a field
+→ navigation inside a structured field

 ---

-## 22. Connection to NEXAH Vision

-This realizes:

-→ "systems organize into navigable flow fields"

----

-## 23. Conclusion
+## 28. Conclusion

-Field-Aware Navigation enables:
+Field-Aware Navigation Policy enables:

 - smooth trajectories
 - adaptive motion
+- continuous steering
-- geometry-aware control
+- branch-aware control
+- shell-aware geometry alignment
+- phase-conditioned navigation

 ---

 ## Final Statement

 The path is not selected.

-It emerges from the field.
+It emerges from alignment with the field.